oooookk7/nand2tetris/README.md

 This cycle is then repeated until shutdown occurs.

-In summary, the ROM stores the instructions (read-only), that is retrieved by the CPU to start executing the instructions when the reset button (aka bootup).
+To fit this into the project, the ROM stores the instructions (read-only), that is retrieved by the CPU to start executing the instructions when the reset button (aka bootup).
 Each instruction passed to the CPU is either stored/fetched to/from the Address register or Data register, and the PC increments (which may be skip if command is JMP) and hence executing the next instruction.

 _See Project 1 on how to navigate the project._